-We believe the word , as it’s tied to the flawed measurement of BMI and loaded with negative connotations.
+We believe the word “obesity” to be harmful, as it’s tied to the flawed measurement of BMI and loaded with negative connotations.
 In fact, a growing number of experts in the field (including Equip) are choosing to censor the term as “ob*sity,” which you might consider as well.
 Instead of using this word, choose factual language to describe people’s bodies, or use a person’s preferred terminology (for instance, some people self-identify as “fat,” seeing it as a neutral descriptor like “short” or “brown-eyed”).
 Or better yet, just don’t describe people’s bodies at all!

 - It would be nice if more people in larger bodies were represented on TV and in movies.

 - The idea of the ob*sity epidemic is increasingly being called into question.